-But we must realise that in recent times, things have changed a lot because of globalisation and the internet.
+But we realise that things have changed a lot in recent times because of globalisation and the internet.

-Before, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative than to buy from you.
+Before, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative but to buy from you.

-But today, the internet has helped to shift power from the producers to the consumers.
-The consumer now can search for alternative products on Google etc., and buy online.
+But today, the internet has helped shift power from the producers to the consumers.
+The consumer now can search for alternative products on Google, etc., and buy online.

 So the customer is no longer shackled to one producer.
-This freedom of the customer is one of the reasons why I say that the customer is more important than the product.
+This customer’s freedom is why I say that the customer is more important than the product.

 Second, let us also look at it another way.
-Say for instance you have produced a particular product for some time now in a single colour, e.g. orange.
+Say you have produced a particular product for some time now in a single colour, e.g. orange.

 And business has gone great for you over the years selling your orange product.
-But what if for some reason you start getting a sizeable number of inquiries for your product in colour purple!
+But what if you get a sizeable number of inquiries for your product in the colour purple!

 Would you stick to your guns and try to convince your customer about the virtues of your orange product?
 What if your customer doesn’t fall for your sales antics but insists on purple?
 Worse yet, what if your customer goes to your competitor?!
 Would you say then that power lies with you or with your customers?

 Third, without your customers, you can’t be in business.
-With the aid of social media marketing, it is now even possible to also find an online ‘community’ for your product before manufacture!
+With the aid of social media marketing, it is now possible to find an online “community” for your product before manufacture!

-This reason is why I tell business owners to use social listening to get to know what their online community is saying about their product, service or brand and not using social media to blast posts about their brand.
+This is why I tell business owners to use social listening to get to know what their online community is saying about their product, service or brand and not use social media to blast posts about them.

 So how can business owners use social listening?
 It’s by creating buyer personas based on their existing or potential customers.
-And building a strategy from that, to listen to what persons that fit these buyer personas are saying on selected social networks about your brand or industry.In the past, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative than to buy from you.
+Build a strategy by listening to what persons fitting these buyer personas say about your brand or industry on selected social networks.In the past, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative but to buy from you.
 Click To Tweet

-Want to learn more about social media marketing to grow your business?
+Want to learn more about how to grow your business?
 Schedule a consultation.
 I’ll be glad to help.
 We can help you fine-tune your marketing mix, product development process, customer segments, and product lines.

 Now over to you!… If someone asks you what’s more important: product or customer?
 Which would you pick, and why?
 I’d love to know what you think.
 Please share your thoughts with me on X (Twitter) @ademolaabimbola or @mauconline.

-If you’ve found this post of value, please I’d appreciate it if you share it with your friends using the buttons on this page.
+If you’ve found this post of value, please, I’d appreciate it if you share it with your friends using the share buttons on this page.